-The portfolio tracker will then access all of your recent trade history, your online wallets from that exchange, and add it to your portfolio, graph the data, and begin running calculations.
+The portfolio tracker will then access all of your recent trade histories, your online wallets from that exchange, and add it to your portfolio, graph the data, and begin running calculations.
 As of January 2018, it has the ability to import and track thirty different exchanges, and eight major digital wallets.
 There is also a feature that allows you to import CSV and Excel spreadsheet files.
 Of course, if you prefer good ole footwork you can enter your trades manually.

 Once you’ve imported all of your accounts, you can then decide how you want them displayed.
-Under the ‘Reporting’ drop-down menu you can choose whether you want to view all of your investments displayed together, or whether you prefer to see them separately listed by exchange.
+Under the ‘Reporting’ drop-down menu you can choose whether you want to view all of your investments displayed together, or whether you prefer to see them separately listed by the exchange.